zakirullin/cognitive-load/README.md

 Since we spend far more time reading and understanding code than writing it, we should constantly ask ourselves whether we are embedding excessive cognitive load into our code.

-It is especially important in the AI age, when we need to validate a lot of LLM-generated code with our own brains.
+**It is especially important in the AI age, when we need to validate a lot of LLM-generated code with our own brains**.

 ## Cognitive load
 > Cognitive load is how much a developer needs to think in order to complete a task.